winglang/polycons/README.md

 ## 🚀 Getting started

-Polycons can be used just like ordinary CDK constructs:
+Polycons can be used just like ordinary constructs:

 ```ts
 import { Dog } from "@acme/shared-polycons";